EFWob/OdroidGoRadio/README.md

 #### Selecting from the Odroid API
 The radio will always start with playing from the presets.
 To select a genre, enter the preset list by pressing (Up) or (Down).
 The preset list opens, allowing to scroll between the presets as usual.
 While within this list, press (B) and the Genre list will open (if any genres have been loaded).
 This list can be scrolled using (Up) and (Down) as usual.
-And as usual, you can cancel the list pressing (LEFT) or selecting a genre by pressing (Right).
+And as usual, you can cancel the list pressing (LEFT) or select a genre by pressing (Right).
 In addition you can use (A) to switch back to the preset list.

 If a Genre has been selected, the radio will play a random preset from the selected genre.
 While playing from a genre, the name of the genre and